sassoftware/sasoptpy/doc/install.rst

 Any dependencies should be installed automatically.

-Github repository
+GitHub repository
 +++++++++++++++++

-You can also get stable and development versions of *sasoptpy* from the Github repository.
+You can also get stable and development versions of *sasoptpy* from the GitHub repository.
 To get the latest version,  call::

   git clone https://github.com/sassoftware/sasoptpy.git